rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 4.203.5 Names of publishers containing only addresses, signs, or initials

-<a name="4.203.5.1">4.203.5.1</a> If only the address, sign, or initials of the distributor, appears in lieu of the name, transcribe the statement containing the address, sign, or initials as the name of distributor.
+<a name="4.203.5.1">4.203.5.1</a> If only the address, sign, or initials of the publisher, appears in lieu of the name, transcribe the statement containing the address, sign, or initials as the name of publisher.
 If the publisher's name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.5.1](/DCRMR/ppdm/Note-on-publication-statement/#4.206.5.1)).

 >Example:
 >Publication statement: <CITE>Pubd in Ryders Court and to be had at the sign of the Pannel Painter in Cheapside, or at the bust of Impudence alias the Brazen Head in Leicester Square</CITE>